Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 Either by having it done by a third party, at the expense of the other party.

-Either by a simple notification to the debtor;
+Either by simply notifying the debtor;

-Either by taking it to court (longer).
+Either by requesting it in court (which takes longer).

 Compensation for the consequences of non-performance (damages)